-Cell Proliferation and Gene Expression in Regards to Vilon
+Cell Proliferation and Gene Expression in Regards to Vilon Peptide

 by | Mar 16, 2023 | Research

 Vilon peptide was developed in the 1990s by researchers at the Institute of Immunology in Moscow, Russia.
 The development of Vilon was part of a broader research program aimed at developing novel immunomodulatory peptides.
 The researchers were particularly interested in peptides that could regulate the activity of T-cells, a type of white blood cell that plays a key role in the immune response.
-After screening many potential peptides, the team identified Vilon as a promising candidate with strong immunomodulatory properties.
+After screening many peptides, the team identified Vilon as a promising research candidate with strong immunomodulatory potential.

 Vilon is arguably the shortest peptide to have any biological activity and is made of two amino acids, lysine, and glutamate.
 This has led to the peptide being recognized as Lysylglutamic acid or Lysylglutamate.
 Vilon has a chemical formula of C11H21N3O5 and a molecular weight of 275.30 g/mol.
 The amino acid L-lysine is a positively charged amino acid, while L-glutamate is a negatively charged amino acid.
 This gives Vilon (Lysylglutamate) an overall neutral charge.

 Overall, the structure of Vilon is relatively simple compared to larger peptides and proteins.
-Still, its unique composition and chemical properties make it an interesting molecule for further study and potential therapeutic development.
+Still, its unique composition and chemical properties make it an interesting molecule for further study and potential development.

 Research Studies on the Vilon Peptide